ringo/ringojs/README.md

     ringo test/all.js

-Use the ringo-admin command to create a new web application or install packages.
+Use the basic ringo-admin command to create a new web application or install packages.
 To create a blank Ringo web app:

     ringo-admin create [appdir]